liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 - Dispatch the `XmlHttpRequest`

+- In the RESOURCE_PHASE, from within the preRenderComponent listener, capture the output that has been written to the response.

-- In the RESOURCE_PHASE, call `externalContext.setResponseHeader("foo", "1234")` in order to set a header that should not be present in the response, providing that the subsequent call to `externalContext.responseReset()` works correctly.
+- In the RESOURCE_PHASE, from within the preRenderComponent listener, call `externalContext.setResponseHeader("foo", "1234")` in order to set a header that should not be present in the response, providing that the subsequent call to `externalContext.responseReset()` works correctly.

-- In the RESOURCE_PHASE, call `externalContext.getResponseOutputWriter().write(String)` in order to write some markup that should not be present in the response, providing that the subsequent call to `externalContext.responseReset()` works correctly.
+- In the RESOURCE_PHASE, from within the preRenderComponent listener, call `externalContext.getResponseOutputWriter().write(String)` in order to write some markup that should not be present in the response, providing that the subsequent call to `externalContext.responseReset()` works correctly.

+- In the RESOURCE_PHASE, from within the preRenderComponent listener, call `externalContext.responseReset()` in order to clear the response output and header.

-- In the RESOURCE_PHASE, call `externalContext.responseReset()`.
+- In the RESOURCE_PHASE, from within the preRenderComponent listener, call `externalContext.getResponseOutputWriter().write(String)` and pass the output that was captured prior to calling the `responseReset()` method.

 - In the `onreadystatechange` callback, call `getResponseHeader("foo")` and verify that the value is `null`.

 - In the `onreadystatechange` callback, inspect the partial-response and verify that the markup that should not be present, is indeed not present.

 - Update the markup of the form to indicate the outcome of the test.